Zhou-Shilin/BaimoInvSee/README.md

 3. Restart your server.

 # Usage
-To view the inventory of another player, use the `/invsee` command followed by the name of the player whose inventory you wish to view.
+To view the inventory of another player, use the `/invsee <player>`.
 For example, to view the inventory of a player named Steve, you would use the command `/invsee Steve`.

+To exchange the inventories between two players, use the `/invex <player1> <player2>`.

 # License
 BaimoInvSee is licensed under the MIT License.